Hoopoe starling: Extinction

 Beginning in the 1830s, Réunion was deforested for plantations.
 Former slaves joined white peasants in cultivating pristine areas after slavery was abolished in 1848, and the hoopoe starling was pushed to the edges of its former habitat.
 According to Hume, over-hunting was the final blow to the species; with forests more accessible, hunting by the rapidly growing human population may have driven the remaining birds to extinction.
 In 1821, a law mandating the extermination of grain-damaging birds was implemented, and the hoopoe starling had a reputation for damaging crops.
 During the 1860s, various writers noted that the bird had almost disappeared, but it was probably already extinct by this time; in 1877, Vinson lamented that the last individuals might have been killed by recent forest fires.
 No attempts to preserve the species in captivity seem to have been made.

 The hoopoe starling survived longer than many other extinct Mascarene species, and was the last of the Mascarene starling species to face extinction.
-The Rodrigues and Mauritius species probably disappeared with the arrival of rats; at least five species of Aplonis starlings have disappeared from the Pacific Islands, with rats contributing to their extinction.
+The Rodrigues and Mauritius species probably disappeared with the arrival of rats; at least five species of Aplonis starlings have disappeared from the Pacific Islands, with rats also contributing to their extinction.
 The hoopoe starling may have survived longer because of Réunion's rugged topography and highlands, where it spent much of the year.